Andy4495/timex-sinclair-1000/README.md

 | [Shoulders of Giants][12]  | Debugged variant by Geoff Wearmouth                                      |
 | Other Languages            | Replacement ROMs for other programming languages like Forth and assembly |
 | Clones                     | Some clones had slightly modified ROMs                                   |

+## Next steps

+- Use [zxtext2p][7] to convert program to WAV files so that I can load programs from a computer instead needing a cassette player

 ## References